Sebaestschjin/gloomhaven-campaign-manager/README.md

 ```
 - hit Ctrl+Shift+S in Atom
 - insert the save file you want to load into the notebook
-- the object now has a button, hit that and the save loades
+- the object now has a button, hit that and the save loads

 # Features
 ## World Map